openseg-group/openseg.pytorch/README.md

 - 2019/05/27
 We achieve SOTA on **6** different semantic segmentation benchmarks including: **Cityscapes, ADE20K,  LIP, Pascal-Context, Pascal-VOC, COCO-Stuff**.
 We provide the source code for our approach on all the six benchmarks.

-## Model Zoo and Baselines

-We provide a set of baseline results and trained models available for download in the [openseg Model Zoo](MODEL_ZOO.md).

-## SegFix for InstanceSegmentation (TODO)

-script at `scripts/cityscapes/segfix_instance.py`.
-Offset files at [offset_instance.zip](https://drive.google.com/open?id=1UXj6-XCXrPGAzDq3F1GGRpaF32nNTF4m).

 ## Citation
 Please consider citing our work if you find it helps you,